Today's Featured Story: Winterize Your Car Before Deep Freeze Arrives

-By WeatherBug Meteorologist, Andrew Rosenthal
+By WeatherBug Sr. Meteorologist, James West

 More Travel Weather Stories

-WeatherBug Meteorologists continue to watch the waters off Hawaii as well as the eastern Pacific and Atlantic basin to give you the latest on the tropics.
-Be sure to keep WeatherBug active to receive the latest weather in your neighborhood.
-Get the latest updates anywhere on Twitter
+Be sure to keep WeatherBug active to receive the latest weather in your neighborhood and get the latest updates anywhere on Twitter

 What do you think of this story?